A Bean's JourneyThe short life of a coffee bean

 Let's follow a batch of beans to see what happens under our watch.

-Immediately after the precision roasting and cooling cycle, we seal the beans in 12-ounce, one-pound, or five-pound nitrogen flushed vacuum packages.
+After the precision roasting and cooling cycle, we package the beans in 12-ounce nitrogen-flushed, one-pound, or five-pound vacuum packages.
 Then they "de-gas" for about 24 hours - and that's when they develop their full flavor profile.